armanrx02/CODSOFT/README.md

 ## Project: Titanic Survival Prediction

 This repository contains work for the CodSoft Data Science Internship — Task 1.
 Goal: build a model that predicts whether a passenger on the Titanic survived using the classic Titanic dataset.

 ### Files of interest

 - Task 1.ipynb — Jupyter notebook with the full data exploration, preprocessing, model training (Logistic Regression), evaluation, and visualizations for the Titanic Survival Prediction task.
-Notebook (permalink): https://github.com/armanrx02/CODSOFT/blob/69d3edc32be2d3fdfb6da7ebfe7a6050792a59ff/Task%201.ipynb
+Notebook permalink (commit): https://github.com/armanrx02/CODSOFT/blob/652afd2e4f4cba683f275c08140248c0fcd1d9f0/Task%201.ipynb
 - Titanic-Dataset.csv — dataset used by the notebook (should be placed in the repository root or the path expected by the notebook).

 ### Summary

 - Model used: Logistic Regression (max_iter=1000)
 - Key preprocessing:
   - Fill missing Age with median
   - Fill missing Embarked with mode